A checklist for your novel or manuscript rewriting process

 Step Four: Work In Layers

 As much as you possibly can, tackle any particular problem working forwards in the story, so that you stay in touch with how the reader reads.
-It’s super-important for plots which depend on who-knows-what, about what, when.
+It’s super-important for plots which depend on many other elements of the book (sub-plots, foreshadowing, pacing etc).
 But it also matters for things like characterisation and setting, because the reader is encountering this person or place in stages, through time: make sure you’re in control of how that knowledge develops.

-If it helps you, work through the novel focusing on just one layer: Aunt Anita’s character arc, let’s say, or the way you build a picture of 1940s Manhattan.
+If it helps you, work through the novel focusing on just one layer: focus on editing Aunt Anita’s character arc, let’s say, or the way you build a picture of 1940s Manhattan.
 Ignore anything else (good or bad) if it doesn’t pertain to those exact issues.

 I know it feels inefficient to “go through the book” so many times, but believe me, you save far more trouble than you spend, because you don’t get in a muddle, duplicate work or cause muddles elsewhere without realising.